 This course provides an expanded knowledge base for delivering nursing care to individuals of various ages.
 Emphasis is placed on expanding the nurse's role as provider of care, manager of care, and member of the discipline of nursing.
 Upon completion, students should be able to deliver nursing care to individuals with common alterations in health.
 Clinical experiences will include care of individuals across the life span in hospital and extended care facilities.
+Clinical experiences will include care of individuals across the life span in hospital inpatient units and skilled nursing/rehabilitation facilities.
 Prerequisite: NUR 120.
-Corequisites: PSY 150, SOC 210.
+Corequisites: PSY 150 and SOC 210.